NRS Super Pump

 - This low-volume, two-hand pump lets you inflate to pressures up to 20 psi.

-- Choose double-action pumping (inflate on both up and down motions) to put the majority of the air volume in your inflatable.
+- You get double-action pumping (inflate on both up and down motions) when you have the red plug screwed into the air port in the top cap.
+This allows you to quickly put the majority of the air volume in your inflatable.

-- When you need higher pressure, simply open the air port at the top of the chamber and you can bear down with single-action strokes!
+- When you need higher pressure, simply open the air port by removing the red plug and you can bear down with single-action strokes!

 - Small diameter pump chamber keeps the pumping easy, even at high pressures.